Charter Boat Investment

 The bareboat and crewed charter boat holiday industry is experiencing exciting growth in the Asia Pacific region.
 From its origins in the Mediterranean and Caribbean in the early ’70s, the industry has flourished with charter fleets successfully operating from some of the world’s most beautiful sailing grounds.

-The most common use for vessels in charter are week long sailing holidays commonly known as “bareboat charters.
+The most common use for charter boats are week long sailing holidays commonly known as “bareboat charters.
 “Bareboat” basically means chartering a boat without crew, which is the most popular option for clients with sailing experience who want to explore a cruising area with their own friends or family at their own pace.

 Often, vessels over 45 feet are chartered with a fully qualified crew allowing charter clients to sit back and relax while the crew guides them through their holiday.